To build a wheeled device that will coast down a ramp and brake to a stop in a prescribed area.

-- The device will be placed at the top of a ramp, by one of the participants, and released (somewhere along the 4' length).
+- The device will be placed on the ramp, by one of the participants, and released (somewhere along the 4' length).
 A score will be determined by measuring the distance the device (rear end) rolls past the beginning of the stopping zone, which is located four feet beyond the bottom of the ramp.
 The shortest distance into the stopping zone wins.
 If any part of the device crosses out of the two foot wide by three foot long stopping zone, it results in a scratch.

 - Contestants will have three attempts.
 The best of the three will be used as the final score.
 The three attempts will be scheduled consecutively; however, contestants may opt to delay the third attempt to make minor repairs or adjustments.
 In the event of a tie, the second best of the three attempts will be the tie breaker.